A Remarkable

 Clinical trials for LIVMARLI® (maralixibat)

-Evaluating the efficacy and safety of LIVMARLI (maralixibat) in patients with PFIC.
+Evaluating the safety and efficacy of LIVMARLI (maralixibat) in pediatric and adult patients with pruritus associated with general cholestatic liver disease.

 View full study details on www.clinicaltrials.gov